Mariana Mazzucato: Innovation

 Mazzucato's research has addressed the relationship between innovation, government policy, financial markets and economic growth, spanning the company, industry and national level.
 Much of her work has been inspired by the Schumpeterian framework of evolutionary economics.
 Her early research was on the origin and evolution of persistent differences between firms and the implications of this for industry life-cycles and differences in sector structure.
 Her empirical studies have focused on the automobile, PC, biotech and pharma industries.

 In 2013, Mazzucato published her most famous work, The Entrepreneurial State.
 The book pointed to the key role that she believes government actors have played in driving radical innovations in their early stages, especially in the US.
 It outlined a number of case studies across different sectors - including biotech, pharmaceuticals and clean technology - to show that the high-risk investments have been made by the state before the private sector gets involved.
 In a well-known chapter examining the iPhone, she outlines how the technologies that make it 'smart' – the internet, GPS, its touchscreen display and the voice-activated Siri – were all government-funded.
 She argues in the book that public funds are laying the groundwork for the green revolution in a similar way to biotech and nanotech.

 A major area of contribution has been the interaction between financial markets in technological change addressing both the positive and negative influences of financial actors on innovation.
 Earlier work had found that stock price volatility tends to be highest, at the firm and industry level, when technological innovation is the most radical.
-From 2009-2012, she was the Director of the FINNOV: Finance, Innovation & Growth research project, funded by the European Commission.
+From 2009 to 2012, she was the Director of the FINNOV: Finance, Innovation & Growth research project, funded by the European Commission.
 Recent research of Mazzucato has highlighted the heterogeneity in the type of corporate finance offered by different institutional actors and the failure of private actors to provide sufficient "patient finance" that takes long term risk in areas such as renewable energy.